 Receiving product into the warehouse is arguably the most important step in the fulfillment process.
 If inventory isn’t recorded accurately, mistakes will most certainly follow – resulting in everything from stock outs as well as order mis-picks.
-“Everything else within the fulfillment operation will literally fall apart if your outsourced 3PL (third party logistics) warehouse doesn’t have a rock-solid receiving process,” according to Chris Jenkins at Warehousing Pro, a Nashville, TN based warehouse and fulfillment center.
+“Everything else within the fulfillment operation will literally fall apart if your outsourced 3PL (third party logistics) warehouse doesn’t have a rock-solid receiving process, everything else will most likely fall apart – whether you perform fulfillment in-house or use an outsourced 3PL service.

 What all is involved in Receiving?
 Simply put, receiving is the process of bringing product into the warehouse, counting it to make sure total units were received (both total and by item), inspecting it for damage or other issues, performing any prep work to get it ready for actual inventory and sales, physically locating it into the proper area of the warehouse, updating the 3PL’s warehouse management system (WMS) to reflect all accurate data, and posting this information to client systems.

 Product can be sent to the warehouse in a variety of ways.
 The most common ways that product is sent are using: